xintong-ai/OH3D/README.md

 BUILD_TEST: build some programs in 'programs' folder which are still under test.

+USE_TEEM: the library Teem (http://teem.sourceforge.net/index.html) is required by the program TensorVis.
+Need to install related libraries.

 USE_LEAP: use the Leap Motion controller.
 Need to install related libraries from (https://www.leapmotion.com/).

 USE_OSVR: use the OSVR headset.
 Need to install related libraries from (http://www.osvr.org/).